I started breathing in 1984 and soon realized words are almost all we have.

 In 1997 I read ‘The Razor’s Edge’, wrote a piece my teacher complimented, and decided I wanted to work with books.
 In 2006 I was already working in a publishing house, while studying Philosophy in college.
 After that imprint three others followed, and also a degree in Publishing.

 Some of these notes end up becoming projects, others are gone with the wind.
-I’ve already published several books, and there are several more in the oven, some of with text and some without.
+I’ve already published a few books, and there are several more in the oven, some of them with text, some without.

 The words were always my compass, but the pictorial side wasn’t left behind.
 I’m always surrounded by the visual arts, I read about aesthetics, art history and theory, and it was no accident that I fell in love with letterpress printing in 2012.
 Miss Print is an important alter ego of mine.